Are Barefoot Shoes Good for You?

 Treating Foot Problems Naturally

 Just a reminder: we're shoemakers, not doctors, and we cannot prescribe medical advice.
-We do, however, have access to many articles on foot health written by doctors who believe it is best to treat foot problems by restoring natural function with minimalist barefoot shoes, rather than resorting to orthotics or surgery.
+We do, however, have access to many articles on foot health written by doctors who believe it is best to treat foot problems by restoring natural function with barefoot shoes, rather than resorting to orthotics or surgery.
 We have posted many of these articles on our blog and are happy to share the most popular posts below, though any treatment plan you undertake is done at your own risk and we make no promises about results.

 Not finding the information you need?
 The Correct Toes website has a comprehensive directory of foot ailments with suggestions for natural, non-invasive treatment: